 - Creates a cohort of students and alumni in financial careers

-* Students may only pursue one Track at a time but may pursue a Track and a Sustainability Certificate concurrently.
+* Students may only pursue one Track at a time but may pursue a Track and a Sustainability or Healthcare Certificate concurrently.
 There is enough flexibility and overlap that the latter is more than doable.

 “At MIT Sloan you have a lot of opportunities to explore entrepreneurship.
 Especially in a place like Kampala where you have a lot of development, entrepreneurship can be very exciting.”

 “Because of the diversity of our backgrounds, when we hit the ground in Tanzania it almost was a natural play where different people assume different roles.”

 “I can honestly say that when I was planning on coming to business school I never thought that witnessing the birth of a child would be included in the education.
 It was definitely an experience.”

 “One of the reasons I came to Sloan was because I wanted to be at a top MBA institution worldwide.
 But I also wanted access to working with the latest innovations and the highest technology that was coming out of the MIT labs.”

 “I knew about American business, but not enough about what’s really become a global economy. … You can read about it all you want, but there’s no substitute for being there and seeing the context and seeing how completely different these [other countries] are.”